History of women in Puerto Rico: Aerospace

 With the advances in medical technologies and the coming of the Space Age of the 20th century, Puerto Rican women have expanded their horizons and have made many contributions in various scientific fields, among them the fields of aerospace and medicine.

 Puerto Rican women, have reached top positions in NASA, serving in sensitive leadership positions.
-Nitza Margarita Cintron was named Chief of NASA's Johnson Space Center Space Medicine and Health Care Systems Office in 2004.
-Other women involved in the United States Space Program are Mercedes Reaves Research engineer and scientist responsible for the design of a viable full-scale solar sail and the development and testing of a scale model solar sail at NASA Langley Research Center and Monserrate Román a microbiologist who participated in the building of the International Space Station.
+Nitza Margarita Cintron was named chief of NASA's Johnson Space Center Space Medicine and Health Care Systems Office in 2004.
+Other women involved in the United States Space Program are Mercedes Reaves, the research engineer and scientist responsible for the design of a viable full-scale solar sail and the development and testing of a scale model solar sail at NASA Langley Research Center and Monserrate Román, a microbiologist who participated in building the International Space Station.

 In 2006, Genoveva Negrón, a native of Mayaquez, was a member of the 53rd crew of the Spaceward Bound program at the Mars Desert Research Station in Utah.
-The program is designed to train astronauts to travel to travel to the moon between 2018 and 2020.
+The program was designed to train astronauts to travel to the Moon between 2018 and 2020.
 The program also serves to train astronauts for the exploration of the planet Mars in future missions.
 She had to spend two weeks (15 days) in an environment in Utah that NASA scientists believe to be similar to that of Mars and work up to 15 hours a day.
 Negron is also an educator and author who in 2015, began to conduct research on digital simulation with virtual reality.